securedimensions/STAplus-SCK-App/README.md

 Before continuing, please setup a Python virtual environment using `python3 -m venv .` and activate the virtual environment with `source bin/activate`.

-### Install Rust
-To make sure that the Python `cryptography` module installs, it is important to install a Rust compiler >= v1.56.0 first.
-Please follow the howto from the [Rust homepage](https://rustup.rs)

 ### Install Python dependencies
 To install the dependencies, simply execute `pip install -r requirements.txt`

+### Install Rust (optional)
+After finishing the installation of all dependencies, please make sure that the Python `cryptography` module installed.

+If the `cryptography` module did not install in the previous step, it needs to be compiled from source.
+To allow `pip` to compile the module, it is important to install a Rust compiler >= v1.56.0 first.

+Please follow the howto from the [Rust homepage](https://rustup.rs) and then repeat the installation of dependencies using `pip install -r requirements.txt`.

 ### Configure the Application
 The configuration must be done in the source code ;)

 The file `SensorApp.py` contains the line 57 the number for your SCK kit that you received from the registration with `https://start.smartcitizen.me`.
-Please update the variable `kit_id` with your number
+Please update the variable `kit_id` with your number if you are using a new SCK that has not been registered before!

 The file `SensorApp.py` contains the line 58 the variable `location` that is used to set the location of the `Thing` and `FeatureOfInterest`.
 Please update as you see fit!

 ```python
 location = staPlus.Location(name="Munich", description="A nice place on Earth", location=Point((11.509234,48.1107284)), encoding_type='application/geo+json')
 ```